N0MoreSecr3ts/wraith/docs/development/roadmap.md

 ### Bugs

 - [X] ~~Still have a lot of missing files when scanning (turn on debug)~~
-- [0] In memory clone returns no findings (I think this has something to do with the path not being found)
+- [X] ~~In memory clone returns no findings (I think this has something to do with the path not being found)~~
-- [0] Fix how all repos are gathered (org repos is threaded and general, user repos is not threaded and github specific)
+- [ ] Fix how all repos are gathered (org repos is threaded and general, user repos is not threaded and github specific)
-- [0] Gitlab client does not follow redirects
+- [ ] Gitlab client does not follow redirects
-- [0] Github does not follow redirects
+- [ ] Github does not follow redirects
-- [0] In gitlab you can have a project w/ no repo, this will error out
+- [ ] In gitlab you can have a project w/ no repo, this will error out
-- [0] Expanding orgs is not working
+- [ ] Expanding orgs is not working
-- [0] Number of dirty commits is wrong, it should be more than is showing
+- [ ] Number of dirty commits is wrong, it should be more than is showing

 ### Documentation
-- [0] Document all flags
+- [ ] Document all flags
-- [0] Document all code completely
+- [ ] Document all code completely
 - [ ] Document how to add a new command or source
 - [ ] Document all stats
 - [ ] Create a developer doc with the design and code execution flow